Top Group Health Insurance for Small Businesses in Montana

-Montana Large Group Health Insurance Plans
+Montana Large Group Medical Insurance Packages

 Montana, like Georgia and other states, relies on the federal healthcare exchange for its marketplace.
 Still, it has created a reinsurance program to assist state insurers with managing the cost of high individual claims.
-The reinsurance program levies a fee on all major medical and disability plans in Montana (excluding self-funded plans) to fund the program.
+The reinsurance program levies a fee on all major medical and disability solutions in Montana (excluding self-funded plans) to fund the program.
 Reinsurance has helped keep premiums down for those who purchase coverage through the exchange or independently.
-Our Georgia-based agents can provide access to these health plans through our customer service portal or app.
+Our Georgia-based agents can provide access to these health solutions through our customer service portal or app.

 The Affordable Care Act also requires insurance companies to allow dependents to remain on their parent’s policies until they reach the age of 26 and eliminate lifetime benefit caps.
 Policies issued in compliance with the Affordable Care Act must be affordable, meaning the premium paid by the subscriber is limited to 9.6 percent of their gross income for individual coverage.
 In addition, every policy must include these essential benefits: